kriszyp/bindr/readme.md

 And the input value will be bound to the "name" property of the "source".

+Again, with Bindr these data bindings are "live".
+Changes to the value of the source's name property (possibly from another widget) will automatically update the input's value and user modification to the input will trigger a change to the source's name property.

 We can also generate elements when we combine entities that are have different essential tags (and therefore can't be mixins).
 A second element reference will be treated as a child element.
 For example, we could create a full table: